maquadir/ImageScraping/README.md

 - The app supports orientation change and adapts to both portrait and landscape modes by mentioning screen orientation as 'sensor' which detects screen change and adapts its layout.

          android:screenOrientation="sensor"

+- Information related to Imghur API can be found here https://api.imgur.com/

 ### Material Styling
 - A progress bar is displayed during the Request Builder read operation.